mitsuhiko/lucumr/2010/11/24/collections-in-c.rst

 ``#error "message"``
-    With this directive you can emit an error message that will abort the execution.
+    With this directive you can emit an error message that will abort the compilation.
 You can combine it with preprocessor conditionals to notify the user about unsupported configurations, platforms etc.  In our case it can help us giving the user feedback about missing defines.